Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: Introduction

 Besides architecture discovery for BD-RIS, architecture discovery is also an important research topic in other fields, e.g., protein domain identification and drug design.
-Architecture discovery in these fields faces significant challenges due to high-dimensional heterogeneous biological data and an enormous search space created by the combinatorial explosion of possible protein domain arrangements or molecular structures\cite{bernardes2016multiobjective, schneider2020rethinking}.
-Similarly, architecture discovery for BD-RIS also faces these challenges as the wireless channels become high-dimensional and complicated for a large $N_I$ and the architecture search space grows exponentially with $N_I$.
-Moreover, architecture discovery for BD-RIS with non-idealities is even more challenging, as performance evaluation for a BD-RIS architecture relies on solving highly non-convex optimization problems coupled with non-idealities, which is extremely complex or infeasible to achieve analytical and numerical global optima.
+Architecture discovery in these fields faces profound hurdles due to high-dimensional heterogeneous biological data and an enormous search space created by the combinatorial explosion of possible protein domain arrangements or molecular structures\cite{bernardes2016multiobjective, schneider2020rethinking}.
+While finding optimal architectures in those disciplines is already inherently difficult, discovering optimal architectures for BD-RIS with non-idealities is substantially more challenging.
+Beyond the wireless channel dimensions growing linearly and the search space scaling exponentially with $N_I$, evaluating candidate BD-RIS architectures requires solving highly non-convex optimization problems tightly coupled with physical constraints.
+Consequently, as $N_I$ scales, traditional optimization algorithms become computationally prohibitive and prone to local optima\cite{peng2026lossy}.